Kpop: A kernel balancing approach for reducing specification assumptions in survey weighting: Application: 2016 U.S. Presidential Election

 \section{Application: 2016 U.S. Presidential Election}

 In the 2016 United States Presidential election, state-level polls in key states were severely biased, with polling aggregators making over-confident predictions that Donald Trump would lose.
 National polls correctly predicted that Hillary Clinton would lead the national popular vote, while many overstated the margin.
 The challenges of correctly weighting a highly non-random sample to match the national electorate likely contributed to these errors.
 As \citet{kennedy2018evaluation} note, existing polls were especially likely to over-represent college-educated whites.

-We test whether weighting with \kpop\ aids in constructing more effective weights, without foreknowledge of what functions of covariates/ intersectional strata are essential.
+We test whether weighting with \kpop\ would have improved on this, absent foreknowledge of what functions of covariates and intersectional strata are essential to address sources of bias.
 Because voters may have changed their mind between a given pre-election survey and the day of their vote, simply checking whether weighting the outcome of a pre-election survey produces an estimate close to the true election result would not provide a meaningful test of weighting techniques.
-Indeed, \cite{kennedy2018evaluation} argue that such changes contributed to polling failures, with undecided voters breaking towards Trump late in the election cycle.
-To avoid this complication and focus our application solely on the question of whether each weighting approach produces representative estimates, we do not try to estimate election results using the pre-election stated vote choice, but rather turn to estimating what the average ``retrospective vote choice'', measured post-election, would have been in the target population, namely voters in the 2016 election.
-This involves (1) training a model that predicts stated retrospective vote choice as a function of $X$ using a large post-election survey which we define as the target population; (2) applying this model to predict the ``retrospective vote choice'' of each individual in a pre-election survey using their covariates $X$; (3) constructing weights to calibrate the pre-election sample to the target population; then (4) comparing the weighted average of the predicted ``retrospective vote choice'' in the pre-election sample to the stated ``retrospective vote choice'' the target population.
+We instead estimate what the average ``retrospective vote choice'', measured post-election, would have been among voters in the 2016 election.
+This involves (1) training a model that predicts stated retrospective vote choice as a function of $X$ using a large post-election survey which we define as the target population; (2) applying this model to predict the ``retrospective vote choice'' of each individual in a pre-election survey using their covariates $X$; (3) constructing weights to calibrate the pre-election sample to the target population; then (4) comparing the weighted average of the predicted ``retrospective vote choice'' in the pre-election sample to the stated vote choice the target population.
+We emphasize that, were it not for the dynamic nature of vote intention in pre-election surveys, using this modeling outcome would not be necessary in settings where we can directly estimate the outcome, $Y$, of interest.